slyman1234/laravel-quickbooksdestop/README.md

            }

-           //
+           //saving item to database function

            public function saveitem(Request $request){

-            // below you queue the  id of each item incase of multiple item
+            // below you queue the  id of each item so that quickbooks webconnector can pick it up.

             $this->QBD->enqueue(QUICKBOOKS_ADD_INVENTORYITEM, $request->input('id'));